akulikova64/CNN_protein_landscape/README.md

 output/ - processed alignment data

-analysis/ - proteomics, rna-seq, and simulation analyses and plots
+analysis/figures - contains all plots and figures

 src/ - R and python scripts for data processing